hrap1919/qbc/README.md

 Usage: qbadd ( -u 'URL'| -f FILE)  [ARG_1=VALUE_1] [ARG_2=VALUE_2] ...

-If FILE='-' then the content of a torrent file will be read from stdin
+If FILE='-' then the content of a torrent file will be read from stdin.

+If URL='-' then one line with the url will be read from stdin.

 The available ARGs are listed in WebUI API https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)#add-new-torrent